thereisnoearthb/website/content/blurbs/earthdayaward.md

 ---
-title: 'Earth Day Award'
+title: 'IESA Earth Day Hero Award'
 excerpt: 'To all 10,628 people who pitched in to remove 18.8 tons of waste at 309 cleanups.'
-coverImage: '/assets/blurbs/award.jpg'
+coverImage: '/assets/blurbs/award-won.jpg'
 date: '22-06-2022'
 ---